ekby0104/Ways-of-Converting-an-eBook-into-Images/README.md

-[ You can use it without reading the instructions below. ]
+[ You can use this without reading the instructions below 😆]

 1. Select the top-left coordinate
 2. Select the bottom-right coordinate